lamnbp/online/CONTRIBUTING.md

 ## Contributing to Source Code

-Thanks for wanting to contribute source code to Collabora Online.
+Thanks for wanting to contribute source code to CO Clone.
 You rock!

 1. Just [fork the main repo](https://github.com/CollaboraOnline/online/fork)
 2. Build it ([on Linux](https://collaboraonline.github.io/post/build-code/) or [on any platform](https://forum.collaboraonline.com/t/start-developing-cool-on-any-platform-in-5-minutes/52))